 Mill Historical Panel

-In this, Maynard’s Sesquicentennial Year, the 150th anniversary of the founding of our town, the Maynard Historical Commission is pleased to tell you about its special plan for a professionally designed permanent Historical Marker showcasing the history, people and products of the Mill.
+In 2021, Maynard's Sesquicentennial Year, the 150th anniversary of the founding of our town, the Maynard Historical Commission created a professionally designed permanent Historical Marker showcasing the history, people and products of the Mill.
 The Commission appreciates the support for the project from the many generous donors in the Maynard community.

 Glenwood Cemetery Fence